Your biggest risk factors are your lifestyle choices.

 Avoiding soda and limiting your alcohol intake is also recommended.
-And if you don’t really like water, there are a lot of water flavoring that you can add to your water or even just switching to carbonated sparkling water.
+And if you don’t really like water, there are a lot of water flavoring that you can add to your water or even just switching to carbonated sparkling water (I started doing this at home with DrinkMate and my son and I love it!).
 Your heart and brain are 73% water, so staying hydrated is important for brain health.
-When limit alcohol, here are common amounts to keep in mind: Moderate drinking, defined as 1 drink/ day for women; 2 drinks for men may reduce risk of Alzheimer’s (but do not start drinking if you do not already).
+It’s also important to limit alcohol, so here are common amounts to keep in mind: Moderate drinking, defined as 1 drink/ day for women; 2 drinks for men may reduce risk of Alzheimer’s (but do not start drinking if you do not already).
 Also keep in mind that Heavy Drinking, defined as 3-5 drinks per day, increases your risk for memory problems, accidents with injury, and damage to the brain, liver, kidneys and other vital organs.

 Tip 6: Safety First